chesterkmr/ts-action-creator/README.md

 # ts-action-creator

-`ts-action-creator` simple library which will let you create type actions.
+`ts-action-creator` simple library which will let you create typed actions for redux.

 ### Install